redhat-developer/service-binding-operator/examples/nodejs_postgresql/README.md

 #### Install the Service Binding Operator

-Navigate to the `Operators`->`OperatorHub` in the OpenShift console and in the `Developer Tools` category select the `Service Bidning Operator` operator
+Navigate to the `Operators`->`OperatorHub` in the OpenShift console and in the `Developer Tools` category select the `Service Binding Operator` operator

 ![Service Binding Operator as shown in OperatorHub](../../assets/operator-hub-sbo-screenshot.png)